chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

-# MVP 1:
+## MVP 1:

-## 1.01- As a user,  I want to register by providing my email ID and password so that I can access my account.
+## 1.01 [Naveen Chandaluri] As a user,  I want to register by providing my email ID and password so that I can access my account.

 | Acceptance Criteria                                                                         | Yes/No | Comments |
 |---------------------------------------------------------------------------------------------|--------|----------|